Pro-militia protesters withdraw from US Embassy in Iraq | DW | 01.01.2020

 Protesters loyal to Shiite militias have withdrawn from the perimeter of the US Embassy in Baghdad.
 US security staff fired tear gas at demonstrators, who had set fire to the roof of a recepütion area.

-Paramilitary groups and their supporters protesting against US airstrikes in Iraq started to withdraw from Washington's embassy in Baghdad on Wednesday.
+Paramilitary groups and their supporters protesting against US airstrikes in Iraq withdrew from Washington's embassy in Baghdad on Wednesday.

 US security forces guarding the embassy in Baghdad had earlier fired tear gas at pro-Iranian protesters outside the building on Wednesday.